The Darrell AwardsPromoting Literacy in the Mid-South by Recognizing the

 The eighth Coger Hall of Fame inductee is Bryan Davis, a Memphis-area writer who had 3 multiple-book series of SF & F works in print when we discovered him.
 (2010)

-The ninth Coger Hall of Fame inductee was Katherine Allred for her two comic space romances, Close Encounters and Close Contact.
+The ninth Coger Hall of Fame inductee was Katherine Allred for her two funny space romances, Close Encounters and Close Contact.
 (2011)

 The tenth Coger Hall of Fame inductee is Seanan McGuire (writing as Mira Grant) for Feed, a zombie apocalypse book with the Memphis Centers for Disease Control playing a pivotal role in the book.
+This continues as the Newsflesh series.
 (2012)

-The elevent Coger Hall of Fame inductee is Justin Cronin for The Passage and The Twelve, the first of which opens near the Memphis Zoo and spans the continent, weaving a tale of a vampire apocalypse that also has elements of zombies.
+The eleventh Coger Hall of Fame inductee is Justin Cronin for The Passage and The Twelve, the first of which opens near the Memphis Zoo and spans the continent, weaving a tale of a vampire apocalypse that also has elements of zombies.
+We are all waiting for the final book in this trilogy.
 (2013)

-Who will be the twelth Coger Hall of Fame inductee?
+Who will be the next Coger Hall of Fame inductee?
 What sort of tale(s) will they offer to us?
-Check back here in 2014 to see.
+Check back here in 2016 to see.

 Return to the Darrell Awards main page: Home